Cysharp/MemoryPack/README.md

 MemoryPack is my 4th serializer, previously I've created well known serializers, ~~[ZeroFormatter](https://github.com/neuecc/ZeroFormatter)~~, ~~[Utf8Json](https://github.com/neuecc/Utf8Json)~~, [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp).
 The reason for MemoryPack's speed is due to its C#-specific, C#-optimized binary format and a well tuned implementation based on my past experience.
 It is also a completely new design utilizing .NET 7 and C# 11 and the Incremental Source Generator.

-Other serializers performs many encoding operations such as VarInt encoding, tag, UTF8 Encoding, etc. MemoryPack format uses a zero-encoding design that copies as much of the C# memory as possible. zero-encoding is similar as FlatBuffers but don't need special type, MemoryPack's serialize target is POCO.
+Other serializers performs many encoding operations such as VarInt encoding, tag, string, etc. MemoryPack format uses a zero-encoding design that copies as much of the C# memory as possible. zero-encoding is similar as FlatBuffers but don't need special type, MemoryPack's serialize target is POCO.

 Other than performance, MemoryPack has these features.